ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 - The user can adjust the waveforms (e.g. CW filter, bandpassing, etc.) before they arrive at the correlator.
 - If the user wants a "single-pair" map (the contribution of a single antenna pair to the overall map), just pass that single pair to the correlator.
 - The user can correlate any arbitrary mix of waveforms.
 E.g. just VPol, just HPol, but also cross-polarization (VPol and HPol).
 This also allows a user to dynamically adjust what waveforms are used for a specific event, for example, by only including channels above a specific SNR threshold.

+Calculating the correlation functions is actually separate from calling the map making rountines.
+This is on purpose.
+The caluclation of the correlation function is the most expensive part of the routine by about a factor of 3-4.
+Meaning that 70%-ish of the time is spent creating the correlation functions, not on actually sampling them on the spatial grid.
+So if you need to make >=1 map (e.g. D and R, multiple radii, etc.), it is always in our favor to "cache" the waveforms in this way.
+This also makes it easier to examing the correlation functions directly for debugging purposes.

 ### History
 The "original" RayTraceCorrelator was developed by Eugene Hong and Carl Pfender